 In one of the first examples of democratic revolution in the world, Thaddeus Kosciusko declared Poland free back in 1793 and on May 7th he issued the Proclamation of the Polaniec ending serfdom in Poland, granting peasants civil liberties for the first time while protecting the lower classes from the abuses of the so-called ‘szlachta’ or rich landowners.
-The local Jewish community in the Polish-Lithuanian Commonwealth also formed military units as Russian troops poured in to suppress the ‘Kosciusko Uprising,’ even with the indelible stain of the Khmelnytsky Uprising on the Commonwealth, all these Polish patriots also managed to repel a 40,000 strong Prussian army led by Frederick William III after a two month siege on Warsaw, but the Polish-Lithuanian Commonwealth couldn’t hope to win a war of attrition with Russia and Prussian Germany and on October 10, 1794, Kosciusko made a desperate attempt to prevent the Russian and Prussian armies from meeting up at the River Warta, but was seriously wounded and captured at the Battle of Maciejowice.
+The local Jewish community in the Polish-Lithuanian Commonwealth also formed military units as Russian troops poured in to suppress the ‘Kosciusko Uprising,’ even with the indelible stain of the Khmelnytsky Uprising on the Commonwealth, all these Polish patriots also managed to repel a 40,000-strong Prussian army led by Frederick William III after a two month siege on Warsaw, but the Polish-Lithuanian Commonwealth couldn’t hope to win a war of attrition with Russia and Prussian Germany and on October 10, 1794, Kosciusko made a desperate attempt to prevent the Russian and Prussian armies from meeting up at the River Warta, but was seriously wounded and captured at the Battle of Maciejowice.
 The news of Kosciusko’s capture spread rapidly, demoralizing the Polish nation, where they said of their leader, “Kosciusko is no more; the country is lost.”

 Kosciusko remained a prisoner in St. Petersburg for two years until set free by Catherine’s son, Tsar Paul I after Catherine died, the new Tsar reputedly ordered Kosciusko’s release just to spite his bitchy mother.
 By November 1794, 24,000 Russian troops and Cossacks burned, raped and murdered anyone trapped in the kill zones and another 20,000 Poles, mostly Jews, died at the Massacre of Praga, which terrified Warsaw into total capitulation.
-On November 16th, Polish forces officially surrendered and the king was sent into exile, along with thousands of other Lithuanians and Poles sent to bondage in chains to hard labor in the gulags of Siberia, yet although Stanislaw II abdicated, Catherine allowed him to take refuge under her watchful eye in St. Petersburg where he remained as a ‘house guest’ until his death in 1798.
-The former king later reflected, “I have always wished for the happiness of my country, and I have only caused it misfortune.”
+On November 16th, Polish forces officially surrendered and the king was sent into exile, along with thousands of other Lithuanians and Poles sent to bondage in chains to hard labor in the gulags of Siberia, yet although Stanislaw II abdicated, Catherine allowed him to take refuge under her watchful eye in St. Petersburg where he remained as a ‘house guest’ until his death in 1798, before which the former king reflected, “I have always wished for the happiness of my country, and I have only caused it misfortune.”
 The Partitions were front and center in the debates raging in Philadelphia over the formation of the United States Constitution, where Thomas Jefferson thought a strong President would be no better than ‘a Polish King’ after the well-established Polish tradition of aristocrats electing their monarch from among their own number, writing to James Madison on December 20, 1787 about his fears:

 The election of a President of America some years hence will be much more interesting to certain nations of Europe than ever the election of a king of Poland was.
 Reflect on all the instances in history ancient and modern, of elective monarchies, and say if they do not give foundation for my fears, the Roman emperors, the popes, while they were of any importance, the German emperors till they became hereditary in practice, the kings of Poland, the Dais of the Ottoman dependencies.
 It may be said that if elections are to be attended with these disorders, the seldomer they are renewed the better.
 But experience shows that the only way to prevent disorder is to render them uninteresting by frequent changes.
 An incapacity to be elected a second time would have been the only effectual preventative.
 The power of removing him every fourth year by the vote of the people is a power which will not be exercised.
 The king of Poland is removable every day by the Diet, yet he is never removed — Smaller objections are the Appeal in fact as well as law, and the binding all persons Legislative, Executive and Judiciary by oath to maintain that constitution.